x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 2. Select a desired server to execute against, select **Next**.

-3. Provide credentials to sign into your Office 365 tenant, select **Next**.
+3. Provide credentials to sign into your Office 365 organization, select **Next**.

 4. The HCW will gather configuration information, select **Next** when complete.